tommymeer/executive-attention/README.md

 - **Requires Attention Now** — convergent findings across ≥2 organizational domains
 - **Decision Cannot Be Postponed** — convergent findings with a named time constraint
-- **What the Signals Suggest** — the structural hypothesis: what the organization appears to believe vs. what the signals suggest is actually true
+- **What the Signals Suggest** — the structural hypothesis: primary hypothesis, competing hypothesis, and unresolved ambiguity across the convergent signal set

 ---